AnevRensburg/AnevRensburg/README.md

 * Websockets

 [Repo](https://github.com/AnevRensburg/telegram-app)
 <br>

-# Freelance work
+# Freelance Work

-I've created the following commercial websites for companies.
+I've developed the following commercial websites for companies, using Javascript, HTML, CSS with Bootstrap.
-I specifically did not use website generating tools like wordpress and other CMS products, in order to use and develop my HTML and CSS skills.
+I decided to not use website generating tools like Wordpress and other CMS products, in order to practice what I've learned and to develop my skills.

-I made use of the Bootstrap CSS library.
-All the sites were designed and implemented to be mobile-friendly.
+The sites are reactive and presents well on all mobile devices as well as full-sized computer screens.

 ### Serendipity Storage
 Commercial website for a storage cabinet supplying business.
 The website was launched in February 2023 and is currently in use.